g00glen00b/dimitri.codes/content/posts/2022/2022-12-05-checking-out-spring-modulith/index.md

 ---
-title: "Checking out Spring Moduliths"
+title: "Checking out Spring Modulith"
-featuredImage: "../../../images/logos/spring-boot.png"
+featuredImage: "../../../images/logos/modulith.jpeg"
 categories: ["Tutorials"]
 tags: ["Spring", "Spring boot", "Modulith"]
 excerpt: "Recently the Spring Modulith experimental project was announced and in this blogpost I'll cover the basics of this new library."